Engy-22/cfb-2/README.md

 * Preaseason rankings can bias a poll's effectiveness.
 To overcome this, this algorithm uses randomly generated preaseason rankings.
-* In most polls a recent win tends to be counted more favorably than earlier wins.
+* In most polls a recent win or loss tends to be counted more strongly than earlier wins.
 This algorithm randomly shuffles the records of all games in order to alleviate this problem.
 * Only wins and losses are counted in the algorithm